devmarkusb/dev/apps/tmp-cleansheet/README.md

+# tmp-cleansheet

 Playground for C++.
-Always allowed to be cleaned up (almost) entirely.
+Should/can always be cleaned up (almost) entirely.
-Just keep the basic infrastructure (cmake, libs) to get started quickly all the time.
+Just keep the basic infrastructure (cmake, libs) to get you started quickly all the time.